By law, all deaths that occur in Northern Ireland must be registered in Northern Ireland.

 When the death has been registered:

-You can buy one or more copies of the death certificate at the time of registration at a cost of £8 each.
+You can purchase one or more copies of the death certificate at the time of registration at a cost of £8 each.

-After the date of registration, you must order certificates through the General Register Office using the link below.
+After the date of registration, you must order certificates through the General Register Office.